 - Then, use running water to loosen any mud from your boots and soles.
 If needed, use a boot brush and gently remove any remaining caked in dirt and grit left over.
 But, if your hiking shoes require a deeper cleaning, use a boot brush with boot cleaner to remove any mud left.

 - Finally, apply boot cleaner, saddle soap, or your DIY boot cleaner solution and gently wipe with a rag or apply with a clean polish brush and buff the upper.
-If you have a Gore-Tex upper and want to re-waterproof them, use a product like Nikwax Fabric & Leather Proof to spray on the material.
+If you have a Gore-Tex upper and want to re-waterproof them, use a product like Nikwax Fabric/strong strong& Leather Proof to spray on the material.
 Nixwax can be used to waterproof your newly cleaned leather hiking boots and other gear.

 Additional Hiking Shoes Care Tips:

 - Before applying any product on your boots, read the care instruction and directions to ensure you don’t damage or discolor the leather upper.
 Do a spot test of the solution, under the tongue or less noticeable area.
 You want to make sure it is safe to use on hiking boots.